Murals in Gwinnett

 Also located in Duluth is Fanfare (3116 Main St, Duluth, GA 30096), Duluth Identified (located on the Southbound side of Peachtree Industrial Boulevard) and Dream Big (located along Hill Street).
 Dream Big represents the day-to-day checklists that can sometimes feel like an ant pushing a boulder uphill.

-Sugar Hill - Sweet Life
+Sugar Hill - Sweet Life and The History of Sugar Hill

 The city of Sugar Hill's mural is calm and serene, just like the city itself.
 Enjoy the beautiful scene of a sunset.
 The mural, done by local artist Jennie Osiek, is an interpretation of the city’s slogan, “The Sweet Life.”